 Java is the main island of Indonesia where approximately 140 million people live.
 However, most of the 15 million tourists visiting Indonesia every year head direct to Bali, overlooking Java.
-Without a doubt there is a lot to see and do here: walk through globally famous temples, explore active volcanoes, wander around coffee plantations and rice fields, and visit the ancient palaces of the Sultan.
+Without a doubt there is a lot to see and do here: walk around globally famous temples, explore active volcanoes, wander around coffee plantations and rice fields, and visit the ancient palaces of the Sultan.
 Apart from the culture, architecture, and natural attractions, the Javanese cuisine is another major point: there is a vast selection of dishes rich in spices to try from.
 Continue reading to learn about the best itinerary for checking out the best of Java.

 Java Itinerary – Jakarta

-Your Java itinerary will start in Jakarta, the capital of Indonesia, and where you will most likely land.
-This big metropolis is a melting pot of cultures and home to almost 10 million people.
+Your Java itinerary will start in Jakarta, the capital of Indonesia, where you will most likely land.
+This big metropolis is a melting pot of cultures and is home to almost 10 million people.
 Jakarta is the perfect gateway for arriving in Indonesia and starting your trip through Java with an immersion in the culture.
 The city has one foot in the Javanese (and Indonesian) traditions and another in the Western world as can be seen in the contrast of the mosques and big malls standing side by side.

-Once you’ve arrived in Jakarta, stay at least 2 days to recover from the jet lag and spend some time to see the highlights of the city: such as the Istqlal Mosque, Monas (the National Monument), and learn about the Indonesian culture in the National Museum.
+Once you’ve arrived in Jakarta, stay at least 2 days to recover from the jet lag and spend some time seeing the highlights of the city: such as the Istqlal Mosque, Monas (the National Monument), and learn about the Indonesian culture in the National Museum.
 Read this 2-day itinerary for visiting Jakarta.

 Make sure to download this guide to visit Jakarta.